NVIDIA/cccl/libcudacxx/docs/extended_api/memory_resource/properties.md

 void function_that_dispatches_to_device(MemoryResource& resource);
 ```

-For now, libcu++ provides two commonly used properties: `cuda::mr::device_accessible` and `cuda::mr::host_accessible`.
+For now, libcu++ provides various commonly used properties:

+* `cuda::mr::device_accessible` and `cuda::mr::host_accessible` indicate whether memory allocated using a memory resource is accessible from host or device respectively.
+* `cuda::mr::managed_memory` indicates that the memory resource allocates CUDA unified memory which is both host and device accessible

 More properties may be added as the library and the hardware capabilities evolve.
-However, a user library is free to define as many properties as needed to fully cover its API surface.
+However, a user library is free to define custom properties.

-Note that the libcu++ provided properties are stateless.
+Note that currently the libcu++ provided properties are stateless.
 However, properties can also provide stateful information that is retrieved via the `get_property` free function.
 In order to communicate the desired type of the carried state, a stateful property must define the `value_type` alias.
 A library can constrain interfaces that require a stateful property with `cuda::has_property_with` as shown in the example below (See [here](https://godbolt.org/z/11sGbr333) for a minimal Compiler Explorer example).

 ```c++
 struct required_alignment{